johnddias/goesgif/README.md

 # GOES Image GIF Generator

 This script processes GOES satellite `.jpg` images and generates animated GIFs grouped by satellite, region, and channel.
-It supports filtering by satellite, time range, and channel; resizing images; and detecting time gaps between frames.
+It supports filtering by satellite, time range, and channel; resizing images; detecting time gaps between frames; and overlaying timestamps on each frame.

 ## Features